 On day 8 of your Costa Rica 11 days itinerary, you’ll visit Manuel Antonio National Park.
 We highly recommend hiring a naturalist guide.
 You can book a tour with transportation (get our Manuel Antonio tours discount here) or go on your own.

-If you go on your own, make sure you purchase your park tickets online beforehand.
 If you drive, drive all the way to the park entrance and park in one of the lots in front of it.
 You can find a guide at the park entrance (ask for their ICT certification) and I recommend an hour guided walk.
 No car?
-Take the public bus that goes from Quepos to the beach every half an hour.
+Take the public bus that goes from Quepos to the beach every half an hour and then walk 10 minutes to the park entrance.
 You can also call an Uber.

 Spend a good few hours at the park to swim, hike, relax, sunbathe, nap and enjoy one of the most beautiful national parks in the world!
+There is a cafeteria inside the national park for snacks and drinks as you cannot bring food inside the park or single use plastics.

-Important: once you leave the park, you cannot go back in so once you are done at the park, you can visit one of the restaurants right outside such as El Chante del Parque (typical food).
-We also really like Rafaels Las Terrazas, Cafe Agua Azul and El Patio de Cafe Milagro up the hill.
-Those are great places for happy hour and to watch the sunset.
+Important: once you leave the park, you cannot go back in so once you are done at the park and are hungry, you can visit one of the restaurants right outside such as El Chante del Parque (typical food).
+There are also many restaurants by the beach, a 5 minute walk away.

 Day 10: Manuel Antonio Up to You!